33 inspiring ways to try French tip nails in 2023

 3. Double tips

 If you're unsure about changing up your usual nail look, then this gorgeous baby pink design is a great place to start.
 It has the oval tip of a classic French manicure and then a simple, thin line mimicking the shape of the tip across the middle of the nail.
+In salon you could combine this with the trending Bio Sculpture nails technique for extra health points.
 Simple but so effective.

 4. Negative space